-Techniques acquired: All projects instill high-level theoretical and laboratory organic chemistry competency and training.
-Useful Majors/Minors: Chemistry / Computational Science / Biochemistry & Molecular Biology DR SIMON WORRALL Phone: 07 3365 4626 Email: s.worrall@uq.edu.au Web: http://staff.scmb.uq.edu.au/staff/simon-worrall Mechanisms of Drug-Induced Tissue Injury Liver, muscle, heart and brain injury have long been associated with the abuse and clinical use of drugs.
+Techniques acquired: All projects instil high-level theoretical and laboratory organic chemistry competency and training.

+Useful Majors/Minors: Chemistry / Computational Science / Biochemistry & Molecular Biology

+DR SIMON WORRALL

+Phone: 07 3365 4626 Email: s.worrall@uq.edu.au Web: http://staff.scmb.uq.edu.au/staff/simon-worrall

+Mechanisms of Drug-Induced Tissue Injury Liver, muscle, heart and brain injury have long been associated with the abuse and clinical use of drugs.
 My predominant research interest focuses on ethanol, the most commonly abused drug in Western societies.
 Ethanol is widely tolerated but induces a wide variety of tissue injury in a small number of individuals.
 Thus, my main research focus is the investigation of immunological and genetic phenomena associated with alcohol-induced tissue injury.

-Structural Biology and Biochemistry The metabolism of ethanol, a relatively benign substance, produces a series of highly reactive, more toxic, compounds that interact with cellular molecules to produce chemical modifications known as adducts.
+that interact with cellular molecules to produce chemical modifications known as adducts.
 Such modifications generated by high levels of blood glucose in diabetics are now used as a measure of the blood glucose concentration over extended periods.
 Our aim is to discover analogous adducts which will allow clinicians to estimate blood alcohol concentrations over periods of weeks and months.

 Protein Modification in the Alcoholic Brain One of the major targets of alcohol toxicity is the brain, leading to a variety of forms of injury.
 We are concentrating on one form called alcoholic cerebellar degeneration to see whether adducts of alcohol metabolites can be used as a marker of the severity of injury.
 Protein Modification in the Alcohol-exposed Foetus Alcohol consumed by pregnant women can harm their unborn babies.
 Foetal alcohol spectrum disorder (FASD) refers to a group of conditions that can occur in a person whose mother drank alcohol during pregnancy.
 Problems that may occur in babies exposed to alcohol before birth include low birth weight, distinctive facial features, heart defects, behavioural problems and intellectual disability.
 We are looking for biomarkers that will indicate how much alcohol the foetus was exposed to in the uterus, and will also determine whether such modifications play a role in the pathological process occurring in these individuals.
 Techniques you learn in our group may include: Protein purification, raising mono- and polyclonal antibodies, immunological techniques such as western blotting and ELISA, mass spectrometry; UV-visible and fluorescence spectroscopy.
-Useful Majors/Minors: Biochemistry & Molecular Biology / Biomedical Science / Chemistry Biology and Biochemistr
+Useful Majors/Minors: Biochemistry & Molecular Biology / Biomedical Science / Chemistry